edgedb/easy-edgedb/README.md

 So `awake` is calculated like this:

 - First EdgeDB checks to see if the hour is greater than 7 and less than 19 (7 pm).
-But it's better to compare with a number than a string, so we write `<int16>.hour` to cast instead of `.hour` so it can compare a number to a number.
+But it's better to compare with a number than a string, so we write `<int16>.hour` instead of `.hour` so it can compare a number to a number.
 - Then it gives us a string saying either 'asleep' or 'awake' depending on that.

 Now if we `SELECT` this with all the properties, it will give us this: